-En rolled Students Awarded Aid First-Time Full-Time Freshmen All students (Including Freshmen) a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2011 cohort) 237 845 b) Number of students in line a who applied for need-based financial aid 230 764 c) Number of students in line \mathbf{b} who were determined to have financial need 138 491 d) Number of students in line c who were awarded any financial aid 138 487 e) Number of students in line \mathbf{d} who were awarded any need-based scholarship or grant aid 138 482 f) Number of students in line d who were awarded any need-based self-help aid 117 413 g) Number of students in line \mathbf{d} who were awarded any non-need-based scholarship or grant aid 12 40 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 37 129 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 85% 82% j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$13,378 \$12,167 k) Average need-based scholarship or grant award of those in line \mathbf{e} \$10,527 \$8,507 l) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f \$3,362 \$4,419 m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line \mathbf{f} who were awarded a need-based loan \$3,313 \$4,365 grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
+En rolled Students Awarded Aid First-Time Full-Time Freshmen All students (Including Freshmen) a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2012 cohort) 223 832 b) Number of students in line a who applied for need-based financial aid 213 745 c) Number of students in line $\mathbf{b}$ who were determined to have financial need 129 487 d) Number of students in line c who were awarded any financial aid 129 484 e) Number of students in line $\mathbf{d}$ who were awarded any need-based scholarship or grant aid 129 480 f) Number of students in line d who were awarded any need-based self-help aid 101 400 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid 28 67 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 57 137 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 87 80 j) The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$12,104 \$12,186 k) Average need-based scholarship or grant award of those in line $\mathbf{e}$ \$9,857 \$8,819 l) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f \$2,848 \$4,162 m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line $\mathbf{f}$ who were awarded a need-based loan \$2,936 \$4,176 No Note: 2007/2008 was the first year that the Department of Education increased federal loan limits for Freshmen and grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.